opiy-org/asterisk-ari-php/README.md

-You can find a detailed example in the `examples` directory.
+You can find a detailed example with more options in the `example` directory.

 ## Debug logs
 To debug your ARI communication, this client library ships with a simple debug log switch.
-Simply en-/disable it in the `debug_mode.yaml` file located in the root directory of this project.
+Simply en-/disable it as an option in the REST/web socket client settings object.

 The logs will appear on STDOUT.

+## Error handler
+As described in `example/my_example_stasis_app_worker.php`, you can add a custom error handler to your application.
+This is a layer between the logic in your Stasis application (`e.g. example/MyExampleStasisApp`) and the PHP process error handler, which means that you can decide what to do with a Throwable which is not caught within your application logic and would normally cause the application to crash.
+Why not report it to BugSnag for example?

 ## Running the tests